aksommerville/deadweight/README.md

 - [ ] Decorative snow during a snowglobe earthquake?
 Might be conspicuously nes-implausible.
 - [ ] Sound effects.
 - [ ] Music.
+- [ ] Game over: Trigger when entering throne room with the princess.
 - [ ] There's a bug somewhere in collision detection that lets you pass thru solid sprites sometimes when also colliding against the map.
 Ignoring it for now.
 - [ ] Script to validate images: No more than 4 colors per tile, counting transparency, and all opaque colors must be in palette.
 - [ ] Interrupted transitions snap complete before proceeding (eg enter a neighbor map and quickly change your mind).
 Is it feasible to start partway thru in those cases?